 It's true that this horrifying scenario isn't, typically, what a pre-Delta COVID infection looked like for a healthy woman in her thirties.
 And it isn't what COVID looked like back in January, when health agencies first started issuing vaccine recommendations for pregnant people like me.
 But the virus has changed since then—and so has my own personal risk calculation.

 As vaccines became more widely available and their impacts studied, the conversation about safety for pregnant people has “evolved,” says Tali Bogler, the chair of family medicine obstetrics at St. Michael’s Hospital in Toronto, and co-founder of the Pandemic Pregnancy Guide, a popular social media resource for anyone expecting during COVID.

-The ever-changing messaging and lack of evidence earlier in the vaccine rollout was extremely frustrating to women’s health advocates like Bogler, who worried about the “downstream impacts” of the way the safety guidelines were handled.
-“If [pregnant people are] systematically excluded [from trials], we lack safety data from the get-go,” she says.
-“Then there’s unequal access to vaccines and conflicting messages from Health Canada and other health agencies about whether pregnant individuals are eligible.”
-Sometimes, initial messaging sticks, she adds, even if it isn’t, ultimately, the most accurate information.
+The ever-changing messaging and lack of evidence earlier in the vaccine rollout was extremely frustrating to women’s health advocates like Bogler, who worried about the "downstream impacts" of the way the safety guidelines were handled.
+“If [pregnant] systematically excluded [from], we lack safety data from the get-go," she says.
+"Then there’s unequal access to vaccines and conflicting messages from Health Canada and other health agencies about whether pregnant individuals are eligible."
+Sometimes, initial messaging sticks, she adds, even if it isn't, ultimately, the most accurate information.

 Bogler says the number one question she gets from her pregnant patients is an understandable one: “What about the lack of long-term data?”